Friday Night Christmas Lights: ELJ Farms creates holiday cheer through ‘Christmas Town’

-Two years ago, Ed Jones and his crew in Onslow County sparked an idea.
+Two years ago, ELJ Farms owner Ed Jones and his crew in Onslow County sparked an idea.

 “It started two years ago, the idea to build the town.
-I started running electrical and building the roads through and everything,” said Ed Jones, Owner of ELJ Farms.
+I started running electrical and building the roads through and everything,” Jones said.

-The idea turned into reality this past May, then started to grow late Summer.
+The idea turned into reality this past May, then started to grow in late summer.

 For the first time in the farm’s history, it is open as a drive-thru holiday lights display.